Open wagon: Class F – Special open high-sided wagons

-In 1998, the Deutsche Bahn had about 12,000 hopper wagons, 10,000 saddle-bottomed wagons and 1,000 side-tipping wagons.
 In addition to hopper and saddle-bottomed wagons there were also wagons with opening roofs.

 Typical loads for these wagons are all sorts of bulk goods, like coal, coke, ore, sand or gravel.
 Because bulk goods are often moved in large quantities, these wagons are frequently used in so-called unit or block trains that only comprise one type of wagon and only shift one type of product from the dispatcher to the recipient.

 Hopper wagons

 Hopper wagons can only be unloaded by gravity with no external assistance and are therefore also classed as self-discharging wagons.
 The majority may be filled, when at rail or road level, by high-level discharge chutes (whose ends are more than 70 cm above the top of the rails) or conveyor belts.
 Because a controlled amount of the load can be discharged at any place the wagons may be sent anywhere and are even used individually.
 Railway companies also use hoppers as departmental wagons in maintenance of way trains for ballasting the track.

-Since the 1990s there has been a trend for new hopper wagons to be built as bogie wagons which have not yet been standardised by the UIC.
+Since the 1990s there has been a trend for new hopper wagons to be built as bogie wagons which have not yet been standardized by the UIC.